Jorixon/JASM/README.md

 - Mod specific settings are stored within the mod folder themselves and are prefixed with ```.JASM_```.
 When exporting mods, these files can be ignored.

 ### Contributing
 If you want to contribute to this project, feel free to do so.
 I am not a professional developer when it comes to WinUI and I am still actively  learning.

+The code has progressively gotten more spaghettified over time ;_;

-**Just be aware that the code is not super clean...**
+**So be aware that the code is not super clean...**

 ### Building from source
 - I suggest following the [Install tools for the Windows App SDK](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/set-up-your-development-environment?tabs=cs-vs-community%2Ccpp-vs-community%2Cvs-2022-17-1-a%2Cvs-2022-17-1-b) tutorial.